gleechi/gleechi.github.io/pages/0.12.0/knowledge/object_articulation.md

 ### Joint State

-If an object has an 1-dof joint, then its complete pose can be determined by a combination of
+If an object has an 1-dof joint (Prismatic or Revolute) or 2-dof joint (Planar), then its complete pose can be determined by a combination of
 * its joint configuration (defined by a set of parameters shown in above table)
-* and a single scalar value -- {% include tooltip.html tooltip="JointState" text="joint state" %}.
+* and a single scalar value -- {% include tooltip.html tooltip="JointState" text="joint state" %} for 1-dof joints, or two values -- ({% include tooltip.html tooltip="JointState" text="joint state" %}, {% include tooltip.html tooltip="SecondaryJointState" text="secondary joint state" %}).

-The table below gives some example values of joint state to further clarify its meaning:
+The table below gives some example values of joint state for two 1-dof joints to further clarify its meaning:

 | Joint State | Revolute | Prismatic|
 |-------|--------|---------|